A Mero Hajur 2

-A Mero Hajur 2 (ए मेरो हजुर २) is a 2017 Nepali musical romantic movie directed by Jharana Thapa The second part of A Mero Hajur series, the film stars Samragyee RL Shah and debutant Salin Man Baniya in lead roles.
+A Mero Hajur 2 (ए मेरो हजुर २) is a 2017 Nepali musical romantic movie directed by Jharana Thapa The second part of A Mero Hajur series, the film stars Samragyee RL Shah and debutant Salin Man Bania in lead roles.
 The movie received mixed to negative response from critics with praise for its music but performances of the actors, direction, routine story and screenplay met with negative response from audience and critics.
 But the film had a huge opening weekend at the box office and owing to that it became a huge success at the box office.
 The success of the movie was credited for the massive popularity of its predecessor starring Shree Krishna Shrestha and Jharana Thapa and music of the film.
 The film had further two sequels.